PlaviAjvar/Stereo-Vision/README.md

 ## Functionality
 Documentation for the functions can also be found through MATLAB's help.

->  function [L, R, d, GT, sim, DSI] = sim_method(image, method)
+>  [L, R, d, GT, sim, DSI, exec_time] = sim_method(image, method))

 Simulates function given by parameter "method", for given image subfolder "image".
 The possible values for "image" are {'Aloe', 'Lampshade1', 'Rocks1'}, although other folders can be added for testing.
 The method can be one of the following: {'Baseline', 'Classic', 'SmoothDP', 'OrderDP', 'SGM', 'LoopyBP'}.

 Baseline calls Corke's matching algorithm, based on ZNCC.
 Classic uses the same approach, but my implementation.
 SmoothDP implements scanline dynamic programming, with smoothness costs.
 Order DP implements ordering constrained DP.
 SGM implements semi-global matching.
 LoopyBP implements serial loopy belief propagation.

-The output parameters are the image pair "L, R" (half-size version), the disparity image "d", the ground truth "GT", the similarity measure map "sim", and the disparity space image "DSI" (3D representation).
+The output parameters are the image pair "L, R" (half-size version), the disparity image "d", the ground truth "GT", the similarity measure map "sim", the disparity space image "DSI" (3D representation), and the execution time in miliseconds "exec_time".

 > function d_new = quadratic_process(d, DSI, offset)